Shackled (2012 Indonesian film)

 Shackled (Belenggu) is a 2012 Indonesian psychological horror film directed by Upi Avianto.
+It had its premiere at the Bucheon International Fantastic Film Festival where it was shown in competition on July 20, 2012.

+Synopsis

 The film is set in Jakarta and involves Elang (Abimana Aryasatya) who has nightmares about an unknown woman in a car with a man in a rabbit suit and dead bodies in the back.
 Elang later sees this woman in a bar and explains that she's been evicted from her apartment.
 Elang's nightmares grow worse after he is told by the woman that men had raped and tortured her.
 Elang agrees to accompany her to face them.

-Belenggu had its premiere at the Bucheon International Fantastic Film Festival where it was shown in competition on July 20, 2012.